 The prospects could hear it.
 They could feel the difference between someone checking a box and someone who genuinely believed in what they were offering.
 And that difference — conviction versus going through the motions — is the single biggest factor in whether an appointment holds or falls apart.

-Your Three-Layer Impact in B2B Sales
+Your Three-Layer Impact

 Let me break down the three layers of impact you create with every quality appointment you set.
 This isn't motivational fluff.
 This is the reality of what's happening downstream of your cold calling sessions.

-But the owner used that $400 to give his three employees a raise.
-Those employees stayed instead of leaving for a competitor across town.
+Layer 2: The Ripple Effect.
+One of our merchant services clients shared this: a pizzeria owner they signed up was saving $400 a month on processing fees after switching providers.
+The owner used that $400 to give his three employees a raise.
+Those employees stayed instead of leaving for a competitor.
 The consistency of staff meant better food, better service, happier customers.
-The business grew because customers could feel the difference.
-He was able to hire two more people within a year.
+He hired two more people within a year.
+All from saving $400 a month.
+All from one appointment on a Tuesday afternoon.

 Layer 3: The Community Impact.
-This is the part we never see directly, but it's absolutely real.
 Every successful small business strengthens its community.
-They sponsor Little League teams.
+They sponsor teams.
 They donate to school fundraisers.
-They pay employees who live in the community and spend their money at other local businesses.
-Those businesses pay their employees, who spend money in the community.
-On and on — healthy, thriving businesses create stable, thriving employees and stable, thriving communities.
+They pay employees who live locally and spend their money at other local businesses.
+Healthy businesses create stable employees and stable communities.
+Your cold calling creates that cycle.
+One qualified appointment at a time.

-Creating Your Personal Client Impact Statement for Better Prospecting Strategies
+Creating Your Personal Client Impact Statement

-Here's what I want every appointment setter and salesperson to do.
 For each client you call for — every magazine, every merchant services company, every insurance agency, every cleaning service — write a Client Impact Statement.

 Not some corporate mission statement.
 A real, personal understanding of why the calls you're about to make REALLY matter.